Politics of Lebanon: Overview

 There are differences both between and among Muslim and Christian parties regarding the role of religion in state affairs.
 There is a very high degree of political activism among religious leaders across the sectarian spectrum.
 The interplay for position and power among the religious, political, and party leaders and groups produces a political tapestry of extraordinary complexity.

 In the past, the system worked to produce a viable democracy.
-Events over the last decade and long-term demographic trends, however, have upset the delicate Muslim-Christian-Druze balance and resulted in greater segregation across the social spectrum.
+Events over the last decade and long-term demographic trends have upset the delicate Muslim–Christian–Druze balance and resulted in greater segregation across the social spectrum.
 Whether in political parties, places of residence, schools, media outlets, even workplaces, there is a lack of regular interaction across sectarian lines to facilitate the exchange of views and promote understanding.
 All factions have called for a reform of the political system.

 Some Christians favor political and administrative decentralization of the government, with separate Muslim and Christian sectors operating within the framework of a confederation.
 Muslims, for the most part, prefer a unified, central government with an enhanced share of power commensurate with their larger share of the population.
 The reforms of the Ta'if agreement moved in this direction but have not been fully realized.

 Palestinian refugees, predominantly Sunni Muslims, whose numbers are estimated at between 160,000 and 225,000, are not active on the domestic political scene.

-On 3 September 2004, the Lebanese Parliament voted 96–29 to amend the constitution to extend President Émile Lahoud's six-year term (which was about to expire) by another three years.
+In September 2004, the Lebanese Parliament voted 96–29 to amend the constitution to extend President Émile Lahoud's six-year term, which was about to expire, by another three years.
 The move was supported by Syria, which maintained a large military presence in Lebanon.

-Former Prime Minister Rafic Hariri was assassinated in February 2005.
+Former prime minister Rafic Hariri was assassinated in February 2005.

 Following the withdrawal of Syrian troops in April 2005, Lebanon held parliamentary elections in four rounds, from 29 May to 19 June.
 The elections, the first for 33 years without the presence of Syrian military forces, were won by the Quadripartite alliance, which was part the Rafik Hariri Martyr List, a coalition of several parties and organizations newly opposed to Syrian domination of Lebanese politics.

-In January 2015, the Economist Intelligence Unit released a report stating that Lebanon ranked the second in Middle East and 98th out of 167 countries worldwide for Democracy Index 2014.
+In January 2015, the Economist Intelligence Unit released a report stating that Lebanon ranked second in the Middle East and 98th out of 167 countries worldwide on the 2014 Democracy Index.
 The index ranks countries according to election processes, pluralism, government functions, political participation, political cultures and fundamental freedoms.